prefecttai/To-Do-Reminder/README.md

 # To-Do-Reminder
-Simple web application that allows users to add and remind them about an event Inspired by Apple's Reminders application
+Simple web application that allows users to add and remind them about an event inspired by Apple's Reminders application

 Source:
 - Angular + Ionic Framework